Frequently asked questions

 What if a staff member or someone else attending with me tests positive for Covid?

-Should this happen you will be contacted and maybe required to take a PCR test on day 2 and day 8, depending on your vaccine status you may not have to self-isolate.
-If you develop symptoms during that time you will need to obtain a Covid test.
+Should this happen you will be contacted and maybe required to take a LFD test, depending on your vaccine status you may not have to self-isolate.
+If you develop symptoms during that time you will need to obtain a PCR Covid test.

 How will my carers needs be met in relation to respite?